-EASTER and chocolate are not generally spoken about in terms in weight loss.
-For most of us all diet rules fall by the wayside at this time of year as we readily overindulge in all Easter has to offer.
+EASTER and chocolate are not generally spoken about in terms of weight loss.
+For most of us, all diet rules fall by the wayside at this time of year as we readily overindulge in all Easter has to offer.

 Contrary to popular belief, it is not an occasional chocolate Easter egg or hot cross bun that generates weight gain over a short period of time.
 Rather it is the binge eating excessive amounts of chocolate, mega-sized choc chip Easter buns with lashings of butter and extra celebratory foods that we overeat just because it is Easter.

-So if your goal is to ideally keep losing weight over the Easter holiday period, all you need to do is control your calorie intake and enjoy a controlled portion of chocolate as part of your regular daily calorie intake.
+So if your goal is to maintain your weight loss program over the Easter holiday period, all you need to do is control your calorie intake and enjoy a controlled portion of chocolate as part of your regular daily calorie intake.
 Or to make it even easier, follow these simple steps.

 2) Skip the snacks

 Holidays mean that there is likely to be food everywhere.
 Chocolate, hot cross buns, little nibblies while catching up with family, you can easily fall into the trap of frequent snacking.
 These snacks add up though, and can often derail your weight loss.
 Skip the snacks and fill up at meal times, leaving you fuller for longer.

 3) Plan ahead